OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

 #### Overview
 Android relies on a security provider to provide SSL/TLS based connections.
 The problem with this security provider (for instance OpenSSL) which is packed with the device, is that it often has bugs and/or vulnerabilities<sup>[1]</sup>.
 Developers need to make sure that the application will install a proper security provider to make sure that there will be lesser bugs and vulnerabilities.
+Since July 11, 2016, Google rejects Play Store application submissions (both new applications and updates) if they are using vulnerable versions of OpenSSL<sup>[3]</sup>.

 #### Static Analysis
 In case of an Android SDK based application.
 The application should have a dependency on the GooglePlayServices. (e.g. in a. gradle build file, you will find `compile 'com.google.android.gms:play-services-gcm:x.x.x'` in the dependencies block).
 Next you need to make sure that the `ProviderInstaller` class is called with either `installIfNeeded()` or with `installIfNeededAsync()` is called as soon as possible.
 Exceptions that are thrown by these methods should be caught and handled correctly.